 See the ATO's information on the low income super

 Case study: Ewan gets a low income super contribution from the

 Ewan, 26, earns $36,000 a

-year from his personal trainer job.
-Over the last financial year
+year from his job as a personal trainer.
+Over the last

 Because Ewan provided his tax file number to his super fund the